Ministry of Economy (Spain): Democracy: the Ministry

-To carry out is new duties, the department was structured through a Secretariat of State, an Undersecretariat, a General Technical Secretariat and four directorates-general, one for design the economic policy of the government, other to study and analyse the economic policy and its effects, other one to study the economiy and forecast and a fourth one for finance policy and supervision of banking entities.
+To carry out is new duties, the department was structured through a Secretariat of State, an Undersecretariat, a Technical General Secretariat and four directorates-general, one for design the economic policy of the government, other to study and analyse the economic policy and its effects, other one to study the economiy and forecast and a fourth one for finance policy and supervision of banking entities.
 Most of those bodies were newly created and others were transferred from the Ministry of Finance and the Ministry of the Presidency.
 The new ministry also assumed the statistical powers of the government through the National Statistics Institute.

 The administrative reforms carried out by the first government headed by Felipe González led in 1982 to the merger in one of the departments of Treasury and Economy and Commerce, giving birth to the Ministry of Economy and Finance.
-This body has continued to operate continuously with the exception of the 7th Cortes Generales (2000-2004), under the premiership of José María Aznar, in which the Treasury and Economy portfolios were split in two.
+This body has continued to operate continuously with the exception of the 7th Cortes Generales (2000–2004), under the premiership of José María Aznar, in which the Treasury and Economy portfolios were split in two.
 The same happens since the 10th Cortes Generales (2011–present).
 Between 2016 and 2018, the Ministry of Economy merged with the Ministry of Industry.

-Since 2018 the Ministry’s remit has expanded and contracted in response to shifting policy priorities and external shocks.
+Since 2018 the Ministry's remit has expanded and contracted in response to shifting policy priorities and external shocks.
 In October 2018 it merged briefly with Industry, only to revert in 2020 to a stand-alone Economy portfolio as Spain confronted the economic fallout of the COVID-19 pandemic.
-Tasked with designing and implementing measures such as furlough schemes (ERTEs), liquidity guarantees for businesses and direct support to strategic sectors, the Ministry also became Spain’s lead coordinator for the EU’s Recovery and Resilience Facility, channeling over €69 billion into national programmes for green transition, digitalisation and social cohesion.
+Tasked with designing and implementing measures such as furlough schemes (ERTEs), liquidity guarantees for businesses and direct support to strategic sectors, the Ministry also became Spain's lead coordinator for the EU's Recovery and Resilience Facility, channeling over €69 billion into national programmes for green transition, digitalisation and social cohesion.